 In high court

-An appeal can be lodged against a District court’s decision at the high court.
-If the parties accept the district’s court judgment or no appeal is lodged within specified time limit, the district court judgment becomes final, binding and enforceable.
+An appeal can be lodged against a District court’s decision to the high court.
+If the parties accept the district’s court judgment or no appeal is lodged within specified time limit, the district court decision becomes final, binding and enforceable.

 The appellant lodges an appeal by signing a deed of appeal (akta banding) at the district court which rendered the decision.
 The appellant may also submit a statement of appeal (memori banding), which sets out the reason for the appeal.
 The respondent to the appeal may file a counter statement (kontra memori banding).